formula1/block-chain-concept/readme.md

   - Person A encrypts Person B's public key along with the contents and date
   - Person B encrypts Person A's public key along with the contents and date
   - They give it to one another
-    - THey decrypt the other parties and
+    - They decrypt the other parties and
     - They then encrypt both again
--